-Please believe the ingredients -- this recipe calls for skim milk and the most inexpensive supermarket Italian-ish loaf of bread you can find, and the results are spectacular!!
+Please believe the ingredients: This recipe calls for skim milk and the most inexpensive supermarket Italian-ish loaf of bread you can find, and the results are spectacular!
 It puffs up beautifully in the oven and tastes absolutely wonderful.
-I've halved it for a breakfast for 4 and we devoured it.
-I first tasted this at my friend Shelley's home, and she uses more cinnamon and sugar than I do, so feel free to adjust the spices as desired. —Sandy
+I've also halved it for a breakfast for 4 and we devoured it.
+I first tasted this at my friend Shelley's home, and she uses more cinnamon and sugar than I do, so feel free to adjust as desired. —Sandy

-- Cut the bread into 1.5 inch slices and pack them tightly into the prepared pan in one layer.
+Cut the bread into 1 1/2-inch slices and pack them tightly into the prepared pan in one layer.

-- Cover the whole thing and refrigerate overnight or for 6+ hours.
+Cover the whole thing and refrigerate overnight or for at least 6 hours.

-The next day, or when ready to bake, uncover the pan and bake in a pre-heated 350-degree oven 50-60 minutes.
+The next day, or when ready to bake, preheat the oven to 350° F. Uncover the pan and bake for 50 to 60 minutes.
 Let stand for about 10 minutes, then cut into squares and serve warm (with maple syrup if you'd like) and enjoy!